Seravat-Press/Feeding-Closet-kun/design.md

 ### Full Orders

 The **OrderFull** class contains complete order information and is used when generating the Order UI elements.
+They are handled by the [Order Manager](#order-manager) subsystem.

 It has the following *signals*:
 - order_updated